The Best Banana Spice Cake Recipe

 How To Make This Recipe

-Finally, pour the batter into greased 18” x 13” sheet pan (I recommend Nordic Ware Baker’s Half Sheet) and bake at 350°F for 25 minutes.
-Let the cake cool to room temperature.
+Finally, pour the cake batter into a greased 18” x 13” sheet pan (we recommend Nordic Ware Baker’s Half Sheet) and bake at 350°F for 25 minutes.
+Let the unfrosted cake cool to room temperature.

 Prepare the cream cheese frosting by adding the cream cheese, butter, and vanilla extract to a medium mixing bowl.
 Cream together for about 3 minutes until light and fluffy.